nauxqouh/SudoCode2025-NLP-Weekly-Practice/Week 4 - Attention/README.md

 # #06 Text Summarization Seq2Seq with Attention in PyTorch

-This folder contains a Text Generation project in Python using the [VNDS - A Vietnamese Dataset for Summarization](https://huggingface.co/datasets/nam194/vietnews) dataset.
-The project applies **LSTM Model** both character-level and word-level.
+This folder contains a Text Summarization project in Python using the [VNDS - A Vietnamese Dataset for Summarization](https://huggingface.co/datasets/nam194/vietnews) dataset.
+The project applies **Encoder-Decoder GRU-based with Attention Model**.

 ## Folder Structure